Brain Tumors and Cancer

 - Surgery (Craniotomy): Some tumors can be completely removed.
 For glioblastomas, surgery is followed by radiotherapy and chemotherapy to improve outcomes.

-- Radiation Therapy: Uses focused radiation on the tumor area or the entire brain.
-Whole-brain radiation is often used for metastatic tumors.
+- Radiation Therapy: Focused radiation on the tumor area or the entire brain.
+For metastatic tumors, a whole brain radiation is often used.

 - Side effects: Fatigue, headaches, memory loss, scalp irritation, and hair loss.